Chapter 9 Effect sizes from publications

 Scenario: A researcher reports a repeated-measures design on weight loss but does not report the \(d\)-value or confidence interval.
 He does report, however, that weights decreased on average by 3.00 lbs, SD = 6.00.

 In order to understand what the M = 3.00 lbs, SD = 6.00 refers to, consider the following situation.
 The participants “weigh in” at time 1.
 They diet for three months.
-Then they “weight out” at time 2.
+Then they “weigh out” at time 2.
 There are now two columns (time1, time2) with weight information - one participant per row.
-We can create a third column, called diff, by subtracting time 1 weight from time 2 weights.
+We can create a third column, called diff, by subtracting time 1 weights from time 2 weights.
 That is, diff = time 2 weight - time 1 weight.
 The new diff column indicates how the weights for each person have changed over the diet.
 The mean of the diff column is \(\bar{x}_{diff}\) = 3.00 and the standard deviation of the diff column is \(s_{diff}\) = 6.00.

 This information can be used in the formula below: